andref2015/emailreply/README.md

 #### DOWNLOAD FOLDER
 1. Download the ZIP folder of this repository (click on the green "Code" button -> Download zip)
+2. Double click on the ZIP folder to open it, so it creates a normal, non-ZIP folder.

 #### SETUP YOUR OPENAI API KEY
 1. Go to https://beta.openai.com/account/api-keys and copy your API key.